 - b.
 Only benefit group members are counted in determining the applicable standard of need.
 Total countable earned and unearned income, after allowable deductions, is subtracted from the benefit group's standard of need to determine the cash assistance benefit. - c.
-Each January and August, the payment standard for eligible benefit groups is increased by \$100 for each school-age child included in the benefit group. - d.
+Each August, the payment standard for eligible benefit groups is increased by the clothing allowance for each school-age child included in the benefit group.
+The amount of the clothing allowance is dependent on the availability and appropriation of state or federal funds. - d.
 A one-time layette allowance of \$25 is allowed upon the birth of a child who is or will be included in the benefit group.
-The allowance shall be authorized by no later than the end of the month following the month in which the child is born.

-- 2. Income Eligibility - a.
+The allowance is authorized to occur no later than the end of the month following the month in which the child is born. - 2.
+Income Eligibility - a.
 Gross Income.
 For purposes of determining initial eligibility, the benefit group must pass a gross income test.
 The gross income maximum is equal to eighty five percent (85%) of the FPG for the size of the benefit group.
 The gross income test is adjusted effective October 1 of each year.